 Do you need an ETA for your trip?

-If you want visit the UK for tourism, a business or a short study trip after April 2, or if you will make a stopover in the UK and leave the transit zone, you will need to apply for an ETA UK.
+If you want to visit the UK for tourism, a business or a short study trip after 2 April 2025, or if you will make a stopover in the UK and leave the transit zone, you will need to apply for an ETA UK.
 You will be able to do it soon on this website.